The Complete Guide to Auto Repair Shop Marketing

 - Sports car owners

 Consider the differences between these potential audiences.
-For example, luxury car owners may be more likely to have their car inspected and repaired at the dealership where they bought it.
-On the other hand, lifetime owners with older cars may be more likely to go to general auto repair shops.
+For example, luxury car owners are more likely to have their car inspected and repaired at the dealership where they bought it.
+On the other hand, lifetime owners with older cars are more likely to go to general auto repair shops.

 Let’s say your auto repair shop specializes in sports cars.
 You’ll want to make that clear in your marketing plan so that you can attract the right customers.

 You’ll also want to research your audience demographics and look for patterns.
-Is there a certain age group?
+Is there a certain age groupn?
 A general income level?
-Asking these questions will help you define your target market… and help you determine how to communicate with them.
+Asking these questions will help you corner your target market.

 Auto Repair Shop Marketing Solutions